 Using the Sharpen menu, you can increase the sharpness and enhance the image detail.
+It includes the effects: Sharpen and Unsharp Mask.

 The Unsharp Mask effect increases the contrast of the edges in the image while leaving other areas untouched.
 The program compares the resulting image with its blurred copy and if the pixel of the image contrasts with the corresponding pixel of the blurred copy, the contrast is increased; otherwise, the pixel stays unchanged.
 The program processes all image pixels in this way.